 Together, we can work to preserve the things we love about the San Francisco Bay Area — our region's breathtaking natural beauty, dynamic cities, towns and neighborhoods, first-rate cultural and educational institutions, our varied and hardworking transportation system and leading-edge economy.
 With your ongoing involvement, we can plan together to remain a strong, resilient region that can bounce back from natural disasters and economic downturns.
 We can roll up our sleeves now to help our communities grow in a way that leaves a generous legacy for future generations.
 Will you join us?

 Visit the web sites of the Bay Area's regional planning agencies and learn about their missions and work.
 Follow what's happening so you can have a voice in key decisions.
 Consider attending a meeting and speaking your mind.

 - Association of Bay Area Governments meeting calendar

 - Bay Area Air Quality Management District meeting calendar

 - Bay Conservation and Development Commission meeting calendar

 - Metropolitan Transportation Commission meeting calendar

 Join our mailing list to receive updates about Plan Bay Area, the region's long-range transportation planning and land use blueprint, and other regional initiatives.
-You can receive upates through email or U.S. mail, or both.
+You can receive updates through email or U.S. mail.